-Twenty-eight respondents working at universities across Europe (Fig. 1) in the fields of hydrology, geohydrology, chemistry, fluid dynamics, soil mechanics, and environmental and civil engineering (Fig. 2a) answered the survey on how COVID-19 might impact European water education.
-Because the survey was set up to be anonymous, only the university name and country (Fig. 1b) were known.
-The 28 respondents consisted of researchers, lecturers, and different levels from professors to course administrators (Fig. 2b) who taught a wide variety of hydrology and water-related courses from bachelor to PhD level (Fig. 3a, b).
-Unfortunately, only a few universities per country responded to the survey, and some European countries were missing.
-The low response rate to our survey may be because the population of hydrology teachers was too small or because our e-mail with the survey link was flagged as spam or not forwarded within the respective departments.
-COVID-19 aroused the curiosity of many scientists and educators (including the authors) in studying its effects on education in various scientific fields (Aristovnik et al., 2020; Eklund et al., 2022; Fischer, 2020; Bormann et al., 2021; Fox et al., 2021; Gonzalez et al., 2020; Haley et al., 2021; Keržič et al., 2021; Marzoli et al., 2021; Romeo et al., 2021; Salling Olesen et al., 2021; Wanigasooriya et al., 2021; Stracke et al., 2022).
-The many surveys conducted in relation to COVID-19 might have caused a certain survey fatigue, as de Koning et al. (2021) described, which may also have been the case with our study.
-Given the few respondents, a more detailed investigation should be carried out.
-However, the results are of interest as they provide a first impression, similar to a snapshot sample campaign (a common and useful method to infer the spatial process within a catchment, e.g. Likens and Buso, 2006; Temnerud et al., 2007; Fischer et al., 2015; Floriancic et al., 2019), of the state of hydrology and water education across Europe as a result of the COVID-19 pandemic.
+Twenty-eight respondents working at Universities across Europe (Figure 1) in the field of hydrology, geohydrology, chemistry, fluid dynamics, soil mechanics to environmental and civil engineering (Figure 2a) answered the survey how COVID-19 might impact European water education.
+Because the survey was set up to be as anonymous as possible with only the universities name and country (Figure 1b) being known.
+The 28 respondents consisted of researchers, lecturers, and different levels of professors to course administrators (Figure 2b) who taught a wide variety of hydrology and waterrelated courses from bachelor to Ph.D. graduate school level (Figure 3a & b).
+Unfortunately, only a few universities per country responded to the survey and some European countries were missing.
+The low response rate to our survey may be because the population of hydrology teachers was is too-small, our e-mail with the survey link was flagged as spam or not forwarded within the respective departments.
+COVID-19 arouse the curiosity of many scientists and educators (including the authors) to study its effects on education in various scientific fields (Aristovnik et al., 2020; Eklund et al., 2022; Fischer, 2020; Bormann et al., 2021; Fox et al., 2021; Gonzalez et al., 2020; Haley et al., 2021; Keržič et al., 2021; Marzoli et al., 2021; Romeo et al., 2021; Salling Olesen et al., 2021; Wanigasooriya et al., 2021; Stracke et al., 2022).
+The many surveys conducted in relation to COVID-19 might have caused certain survey fatigue, as de Koning et al. (2021) describes, which may also have been the case in our study.
+Given the few respondents a more detailed investigations should be carried.
+However, the results are of interest as they provide a first impression, similar to a snapshot sample campaign (a common and useful method to infer spatial process within a catchment e.g., Likens and Buso (2006); Temnerud et al. (2007); Fischer et al. (2015); Floriancic et al., (2019)), on the state of hydrology and water education across Europe as a result of COVID-19 pandemic.